Measurement Classes

 - Counter

-Counts the clicks on one or more channels with a fixed bin width and a circular buffer output.
+Counts events on one or more channels using fixed-width bins and a circular buffer output.

 - Countrate